kestra-io/docs/blogs/2022-02-01-leroy-merlin-usage-kestra.md

 They decided to create a new team with that goal in mind and took an empty page and built a full solution for the migration process.
 They needed to define each component of the future data platform (from storage, pipeline, source code, etc.), build the platform, and demonstrate how to use it for all data engineers (approximately fifty people).

 Adeo and Leroy Merlin have a strong partnership, so the storage choice was to be Google BigQuery.
-In the near future, Leroy Merlin will go to the DataOps lifecycle—going live doesn’t have to be a painful, manual process.
+In the near future, Leroy Merlin will go to the DataOps lifecycle — going live doesn’t have to be a painful, manual process.
 Second decision: everything needed to be hosted on GitHub and have a strong CI/CD in order to go to production.
 Terraform was the obvious choice here due to the large ecosystem and native integration with BigQuery and other GCP resources.

 Next, they needed to decide on how to transfer the data, load it in BigQuery, and transform and aggregate the data.
 For the transport layer and load, no obvious choice had presented itself.
 So, they decided to build a custom solution (based on the GCP (Google Cloud Platform) service), and for the orchestration: a lot of people were using Airflow, so why not use such a popular system?
 What’s more, GCP even has a fully managed orchestration service: Cloud composer.

 ## On the Cloud After Few Months
 Leroy Merlin decided to start every new project on the cloud directly before starting the migration on existing projects.
-The first projects are coming, the build is done, and more projects are in production—now they can start the process of concluding past projects.
+The first projects are coming, the build is done, and more projects are in production — now they can start the process of concluding past projects.

 ### Transfer of Data
 Whilst not entirely successful, the process revealed some points that helped them find their direction; the following findings were particularly helpful:
 - The transfer layer must be over https: every system can send a https request in order to send the data — even the legacy one with old systems.
 - The data must be validated: we can't accept irrelevant data on the data warehouse.
 The format is an Avro schema which will validate before loading in order to parse primitive data — you also have the option to carry out an additional check.

 **One major flaw:** The custom tools were made in Python and needed to be installed on the system that will send the data.
-Since Python has a complicated lifecycle, there are systems that just can't install Python 3, leaving only one option: develop multiple versions of the tools to target all systems—which would be unmaintainable.
+Since Python has a complicated lifecycle, there are systems that just can't install Python 3, leaving only one option: develop multiple versions of the tools to target all systems — which would be unmaintainable.

 ### Orchestration